YBHwang/clova-developer-guide/en-KR/CIC/Guides/ImplementClientFeatures/Handle_Audio_Playback.md

 * User attempts playback control using buttons on client device
 * User attempts playback control of a specific client remotely from the Clova app

-However, the playback control on the audio is not conducted straightway on the client because Clova must first identify the audio playback stats of the user.
+However, the playback control on the audio is not conducted directly on the client because Clova must first identify the audio playback status of the user.
 All such playback controls are performed via Clova and the audio playback control must be mainly implemented via the [`PlaybackController`](/CIC/References/CICInterface/PlaybackController.md) interface.
-Also, the result must be reported through the events of the [`AudioPlayer`](/CIC/References/CICInterface/AudioPlayer.md) interface.
+Also, the result must be reported through the event messages of the [`AudioPlayer`](/CIC/References/CICInterface/AudioPlayer.md) interface.

 The diagram below shows the action flow when pausing audio playback.